Category: London

 Reading about a historical plaque is one thing, but standing before it and feeling the connection to a global story of injustice, that’s a different kind of journey.

-If you want to experience some of these hidden gems up close and personal, come on a bicycle tour with me.
+If you want to experience some of these hidden gems, come on a bicycle tour with me.
 I help inquisitive folks like you discover the best parts of London – from a bicycle seat, of course.

 If you’ve ever driven through a typical suburban neighborhood, you’ve seen streetscapes dominated by rows upon rows of garage doors.